 There are also exceptions like the Kingfisher Tower.
 This 33-storey building is a design statement, a landmark in Bangalore set to permanently mark its topography.
 It has been specially designed in a way that the most private areas of a unit come inside the core.
 For such a high façade, we needed to make a design statement and we chose glass for the same.
 It is a fancy-sided elevation with ultra-modern architecture.
 So we decided to go for the curtain wall instead of a conventional façade of hooded windows and brick.

 WFM:Normally there is a standard prototype of the windows for a residential apartment which is replicated in almost all the units in all the developments.
 Does prestige follow the same route or the window designs and typologies are customised for each type of residential development?

 Gopal: We go the second route.
 There is nothing common between any two of our buildings.
 It’s a constant drive for innovation that challenges us and brings out the best in our buildings.

-WFM: What is the general architectural trend in Bangalore when it comes to windows – is it more of sliding like in Mumbai?
+WFM: What is the general architectural trend in Bangalore when it comes to windows – is it more sliding like in Mumbai?

 Gopal: Bangalore buildings are architecturally distinct from those of Mumbai.
 Or you can say they are more aesthetically designed.
-The building type, exteriors and the view play a very important role in determining the size and typology of the building.
-Each project is dealt differently.
+The building type, exteriors and view play a very important role in determining the size and typology of the building.
+Each project is dealt with differently.
 For instance, in a tall building the sliding is considered safer than the casement.